Betswish/Betswish.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I started my Ph.D. in April 2023, at the Center for Language and Cognition (CLCG), University of Groningen.
+I am a second-year Ph.D. candidate at the Center for Language and Cognition (CLCG), University of Groningen.

 My research mainly focuses on the low-resource conversational tasks, (multilingual) retrieval augmented generation, and the cross-lingual consistency of LLMs.